Fusion-WS/Fusion-WS/README.md

 <br>

 ## Matlab versions & toolboxes
-Fusion-WS has been tested on Matlab 2018 & up.
-Fusion-WS assumes the following Matlab toolboxes are installed and in your path:
+Fusion-WS has been tested on Matlab 2018 & up and assumes that the following Matlab toolboxes are installed and in your path:
 ```
 image_toolbox
 signal_toolbox